Ordinance Power of the President of the Philippines: Memorandum orders

-Memorandum orders (Filipino: Kautusang memorandum), according to Book III, Title I, Chapter II, Section 5 of Administrative Code of 1987, refer to the "Acts of the President on matters of administrative detail or of subordinate or temporary interest which only concern a particular officer or office of the Government."
+Memorandum orders (Filipino: Kautusang Panandaan), according to Book III, Title I, Chapter II, Section 5 of Administrative Code of 1987, refer to the "Acts of the President on matters of administrative detail or of subordinate or temporary interest which only concern a particular officer or office of the Government."

 Memorandum circulars

 Memorandum circulars (Filipino: Memorandum sirkular), according to Book III, Title I, Chapter II, Section 6 of Administrative Code of 1987, refer to the "Acts of the President on matters relating to internal administration, which the President desires to bring to the attention of all or some of the departments, agencies, bureaus or offices of the Government, for information or compliance."

 General or special orders

 General or special orders (Filipino: Panlahatan o tanging atas), according to Book III, Title I, Chapter II, Section 7 of Administrative Code of 1987, refer to the "Acts and commands of the President in his capacity as Commander-in-Chief of the Armed Forces of the Philippines."